 Staying inside the park is meant to be expensive, however there is a hostel inside as well.
 From a photography standpoint, I wish I had stayed inside the park so I could shoot sunset and/or sunrise (the park gates are closed during those hours otherwise).
 That being said, if you stay in the park you’re constrained to it.

-Things to Do and See Around the Park
+Things to Do and See Outside the Forest Park

 If you have a couple extra days in the area there are some cool things that aren’t in the park.
 Of course, it means that you’ll have to pay entrances fees to each of these other locations.
 The prices range between 90-120 Yuan for entry to the other attractions, so it can get costly if you want to see everything.